Sanotsch2003/MiPro-XG-V1/docs/HardwareArchitecure.md

 ---

 ## Bus-Structure
 For simplicity, Figure 1 does not display the bus structure.
 The internal data and address signals that connect the individual components are mostly managed by multiplexers, which the control unit can control.
-For a more detailed overview, consult the [source code](/src/Hardware/MiPro-XG-V1/MiPro-XG-V1.srcs/sources_1/new/busManagement.vhd) or open an Issue in the GitHub repository.
+For a more detailed overview, consult the [VHDL source code](/src/Hardware/MiPro-XG-V1/MiPro-XG-V1.srcs/sources_1/new/busManagement.vhd) or open an Issue in the GitHub repository.

 ## Memory Controller